 Senegal Compensation Laws

 Senegal has a national minimum wage you need to meet to comply with the country’s compensation laws.
-General workers must get at least 209.10 CFA francs per hour, while agricultural workers need to receive at least 182.95 CFA francs per hour.
-The last time Senegal changed the minimum wage was 1996, so keep in mind these rates could change in the future.
+As of 2021, general workers must get at least 317 CFA francs per hour, while agricultural workers need to receive at least 213 CFA francs per hour.

 Collective bargaining agreements (CBAs) could also affect Senegal compensation laws.
 While not very common, some CBAs outline the minimum wage for other industries.
 Always check if your employees are covered under a CBA.